Tuesday, 17 September 2024

 I also spotted a couple of hides around; so that keen birdwatchers can spend some time here on the lookout for different feathered species.

-This garden is fascinating, and it's good to let your impagination run away with you and imagine what it once was.
+This garden is fascinating, and it's good to let your imagination run away with you and daydream about what it once was.
 Here you have an unexpected set of steps just popping up amongst a blanket of plants...

 Overlooking another algae-covered piece of water, and this is the North Pond.